 Could a road trip around Singapore be a cure for the travel bug?
 P.S.
-Read till the end for an exclusive BlueSG promo code!
+Read till the end for an exclusive BlueSG promo code for a free one-month plan.

 Imagine this: A day driving around with your best mates, cruising down open roads, blasting AC/DC’s Highway to Hell and stopping at places you’ve never properly explored.